HuidaeCho/projpicker/docs/source/query_syntax.rst

 The logical operators ``and``, ``or``, or ``xor`` can be used with ProjPicker for more extensible querying operations.
-The operators are not CLI options or flags, but are instead parsed directly by projpicker.
+The operators are not CLI options or flags, but are instead parsed directly by ProjPicker.
 The first word can be optionally ``and``, ``or``, or ``xor`` to define the query operator.
 It cannot be used again in the middle unless the first word is ``postfix``.